ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 -----

-I'm trying to separate bigness from other kinds of data complexity.
+I've tried to separate bigness from other kinds of data complexity.
 Where in this space can we operate?

 -----